Umuzi-org/tech-department/content/department-processes/code-review/_index.md

 Once the junior review process has been completed then the senior review process begins

 - if any recruit has been marked as a RED FLAG during the junior review process then this should be dealt with on a case by case basis.
-This mighe mean giving extra help and support to the recruit in question, or it might mean taking disciplinery action
+This might mean giving extra help and support to the recruit in question, or it might mean taking disciplinary action
 - the senior reviewer will go through all the code that the junior reviewer is happy with and take notes on:
   - what is awesome
   - what can be done better
   - just look for teachable things

 The senior reviewer will schedule a group review workshop.
 This workshop MUST BE attended by junior reviewers.
-It should not be open to other cohorts because we dont want to tear anyone's code to pieces in front of a large audience.
-If any bad code needs to be highlighted then dont mentioon any names, keep it gentle, don't point fingers at anyone unless it is to highlight something good.
+It should not be open to other cohorts because we don't want to tear anyone's code to pieces in front of a large audience.
+If any bad code needs to be highlighted then don't mention any names, keep it gentle, don't point fingers at anyone unless it is to highlight something good.

-## Pase 0: peer review
+## Phase 0: peer review

 Recruits should review each other's code as well.
 When a recruit is new to our program then they wont know what good code looks like.
 But once they have had their code reviewed a few times then they can be useful in reducing our code review work load.
-This process still nees to be flashed out.
+This process still needs to be flashed out.

 Options here are: